zeroc-ice/ice-builder-visualstudio/README.md

 ### Customizing the Slice to C++ Compilation

 Ice Builder allows you to change the options given to `slice2cpp` when compiling a Slice file.
-You can specify the options that apply to all the Slice files in a project with the `Ice Builder` property page in the `Common Properties` of your project:
+You can specify the options that apply to all the Slice files in a project with the `Ice Builder` property page in the `Configuration Properties` of your project:

 ![Missing cpp property page](/Screenshots/cpp-property-page.png)